What Are Nootropics?

 If you suffer from mental lethargy or if you’re looking to increase your mind’s focus and motivation, you may have come across ‘nootropics’.
 But what are nootropics, exactly?
 James Dixon outlines everything you must know about what they do and how they work.

-Nootropics, also known as smart drugs or cognitive enhancers, are supplements designed to improve cognitive functions such as memory, focus, creativity, motivation, and mental wellbeing.
-They’ve become increasingly popular in recent years as the weight of modern living bites people and as research into them and their base ingredients grows.
+Nootropics, also known as smart drugs or cognitive enhancers, are supplements designed to improve cognitive functions such as memory, focus, creativity, motivation, mental wellbeing, and healthy aging.

-But what exactly are they?
+But what exactly are nootropics?
 And what, exactly, can they do for you?

 What Do Nootropics Do?